-Onboarding / contacting - In the onboarding process, the agent will need to be set-up in the system.
-Onboarding communications will need to clearly state that your firm has a 'just-intime' appointment policy and that they will be appointed at the time new business is received.
-It is important to let them know that they can sell.
-New business - As defined above, strong new business controls (systems and documented procedures) are required to ensure compliance environment.
-System edits are needed to ensure that licenses and appointments are in place for receiving and processing new business.
+Onboarding / contacting - During the onboarding process, communications will need to clearly state your firm has a 'just-in-time' appointment policy and they will be appointed at the time new business is received.
+It is important to let them know they are authorized to sell.

 Commission distribution - The payment of commissions is generally distinguished between new/initial commissions and ongoing/trail commissions.
 Under JIT, the core assumption is that the initial commissions are paid because the agent was licensed and appointed at the time of sale.
-For the initial commission, you can either decide to not perform a license and appointment check, because the agent was checked at the new business step or perform a secondary review.
-It is believed though that this would not be overly needed because very little change in license and appointment information; the commissions are generally paid very soon after the business is processed.
+For the initial commission, you can decide not to perform a license and appointment check since the agent was verified at the new business step or perform a secondary review.
+However, this is not a requirement since very little change typically occurs in license and appointment information.
+Commissions are generally paid very soon after the business is processed.